isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 contains a description of the error encountered, but it often also appears for successful outcomes.
 The exact text is command-specific, but in general uses plain English to describe the outcome of the command.
-``arguments`` is a map of additional data values returned by the server which are specific to the command issued.
+The ``arguments`` map contains additional data values returned by the server which are specific to the command issued.
 The map may be present, but that depends on the specific command.

 .. note::